ORGAN/TISSUE/BLOOD/BLOOD STEM CELLS DONATION PROCESS

 Statement of the Issue

 Significant opportunities exist to increase both the proportion of eligible donors who become donors and the number of organs and tissues transplanted per donor.
-Donation and transplantation can be increased through:
+To increase donation and transplantation:

-- Adoption of best practices for increasing the donation conversion rate and the number of organs transplanted per donor, such as those published by the U.S. Department of Health and Human Services, Health Resources and Services Administration’s (HRSA) Donation and Transplantation Community of Practice
+- Adopt best practices for achieving donation goals designated by the U.S. Department of Health and Human Services Health Resources and Services Administration and championed by the Donation and Transplantation Community of Practice.

-- Heightened public and professional awareness of the problem and distribution of information related to potential solutions
+- Heighten public and professional awareness of the problem and distribute information related to potential solutions.

-The American College of Healthcare Executives (ACHE) believes that all healthcare executives should work to increase the supply of available organs, tissues, blood and blood stem cells (marrow, peripheral blood and umbilical cord blood) for transplantation.
-ACHE recognizes donation as a critical component of life-saving technology and end-of-life decision making and supports voluntary efforts to increase organ, tissue, blood and blood stem cells availability (see related Ethical Policy Statement, “Decisions Near the End of Life”).
+The American College of Healthcare Executives believes all healthcare executives should work to increase the supply of available organs, tissues, blood and blood stem cells (marrow, peripheral blood and umbilical cord blood) for transplantation.
+ACHE recognizes donation as a critical component of lifesaving technology and end-of-life decision making and supports voluntary efforts to increase organ, tissue, blood and blood stem cells availability (see related Ethical Policy Statement: “Decisions Near the End of Life”).

-As business and community leaders, healthcare executives have the influence and credibility to motivate individuals and families to consider donation of organs, tissues, blood and blood stem cells.
+As business and community leaders, healthcare executives have the influence and credibility to motivate individuals and families to consider the donation of organs, tissues, blood and blood stem cells.
+As healthcare professionals, it is part of their responsibility to do everything possible to honor someone’s wishes to be a donor.
 ACHE encourages its members to actively pursue the following:

 Establish Protocols and Information Programs

 - Together with their affiliated organ and tissue procurement organization, establish effective and compassionate protocols for working with patients and their families.
-Families of dying patients should be provided with the option to donate.
-Many appreciate the opportunity to ease their personal loss with a selfless, giving act.
+Families of dying patients who have not registered as donors should be provided with the information and option to donate.
+Families of designated donors should be provided with information and support.
+Many appreciate the opportunity to ease their personal loss with a selfless, giving act and to help their loved ones carry out a lifesaving gift.

 - Develop strong, ongoing public information and education programs that help people understand the process of organ and tissue donation, the advantages of registering with their state donor registry and the importance of sharing with their families the decision they have reached.